Walled City of Lahore: Shah Jahan

 The Emperor Shah Jahan was born in Lahore in 1592, and bestowed the city with its famous Shalimar Gardens.
 By the time of his reign, six times as many Lahoris lived outside of the city walls than within.

-As a nobleman under Shah Jahan, Wazir Khan's embarked on a program of architectural patronage.
+As a nobleman under Shah Jahan, Wazir Khan embarked on a program of architectural patronage.
 His first monumental project in the city was the Wazir Khan Mosque, built at the site of a simple pre-Mughal shrine.
 As Lahore's first monumental mosque, it is lavishly embellished with extensive fresco-work that synthesizes Mughal and Punjabi influences.
 It is now considered to be the most ornately decorated Mughal-era mosque.
 He also built two other mosques in the Walled City, as well as the Shahi Hammam - famous for its lavish use of frescoes as a decorative element.
 He built for himself a haveli in the old city near the Shah Alami Bazaar called the Peri Mahal, or "Fairy Palace."
 He also laid a pleasure garden south of the Walled City known as Nakhla Bagh, where he also built for himself a baradari.

 Aurangzeb

 Shah Jahan's son, Emperor Aurangzeb, built the largest Mughal monument in Lahore, the iconic Badshahi Mosque.
-Emperor Aurangzeb also ordered construction of the massive Alimgiri Gate at the Lahore Fort.
-He also improved civil infrastructure, and ordered construction of the Alamgiri Bund - a channel built to divert the flow of the River Ravi.
+Emperor Aurangzeb also ordered the construction of the massive Alimgiri Gate at the Lahore Fort.
+He also improved civil infrastructure, and ordered the construction of the Alamgiri Bund - a channel built to divert the flow of the River Ravi.